IBM-Bluemix-Docs/third-party/tutorial-define-bundle.md

 {: #bundle-name}
 {: step}

-From the Partner details tab, enter the name of your Operator bundle as it appears in the Red Hat registry in the product name field.
+From the Partner details tab, enter the name of your Operator bundle as it appears in the {{site.data.keyword.redhat_notm}} registry in the product name field.

-1. From the Partner details tab, enter `Akka Cluster Operator`.
+1. From the Partner details tab, enter the name of your Operator bundle.
+For example, for the purposes of this tutorial, you can enter `Akka Cluster Operator`.
 2. Click **Save**.

 ## Define your catalog entry details